 To help you narrow down your choices, here are the best induction burners currently on the market.

 Best Overall: Max Burton 6450 Digital Induction Cooktop

 Three hours of continuous use

 Not suitable for oversized cookware

 This Max Burton model has plenty to interest a home chef, including high power, a lightweight body, and a burner that can hold a range of pan sizes, all for a reasonable price.
 Its ten heat-mode settings range up to 1,800 watts, making it one of the more powerful portable burners available.
-It has quick-use simmer and boil buttons but also has 15 temperature settings and a 180-minute timer for a specific cooking heat and time.
+It has quick-use simmer and boil buttons, 15 temperature settings, and a 180-minute timer for specific cooking heat and time.

 Dimensions: 12.75 x 11.55 x 2.55 inches | Max Power Level: 1,800 watts | Voltage: 120 volts | Electric Current: 15 amps | Number of Burners: 1 | Cookware Base Diameter: 4.5 to 9.75 inches | Load Capacity: 50 pounds